dennisinteractive/drupal_console_commands/README.md

 - drupal **site:grunt** *site-name*
 	Runs grunt
 - drupal **site:build**
-	A wrapper that will call all the commands below:
+	A chain that will call all the commands below:
     - site:checkout
     - site:rebuild
 - drupal **site:rebuild**
+	A chain that will call all the commands below:
+    - site:compile
+    - site:configure
+    - site:db:import
+    - site:construct
+- drupal **site:rebuild-prod**
+	A chain that will call all the commands below:
+    - site:compile
+    - site:construct
+- drupal **site:compile**
-	A wrapper that will call all the commands below:
+	A chain that will call all the commands below:
     - site:compose
-    - site:npm
+    - 'exec' command that runs npm in supported directories.
+    - 'exec' command that runs grunt in supported directories.
-    - site:grunt
+- drupal **site:configure**
+	A chain that will call all the commands below:
     - site:settings:db
+    - site:settings:local
+    - site:settings:memcache
+- drupal **site:construct**
+	A chain that will call all the commands below:
+    - 'exec' command that clears drupal caches.
+    - 'exec' command that sets drush aliases.
+    - 'exec' command that runs drupal updates.
+    - 'exec' command that imports drupal config twice.
+    - 'exec' command that clears drupal caches.
+- drupal **site:test**
+	A chain that will call all the commands below:
     - site:phpunit:setup
     - site:behat:setup
-    - site:settings:memcache
-    - site:db:import
-    - drush updb
-    - drush cr
+    - 'exec' command that runs behat tests.
+    - 'exec' command that runs phpunit tests.

 # Useful arguments and options
 - **-h** Show all the available arguments and options